tdaylan/pcat/docs/index.rst

 A chain of states needs to be Markovian (memoryless) in order to be interpreted as fair draws from a target probability density.
 The autocorrelation of the chain shows whether the chain is self-similar along the simulation time (either due to low acceptance rate or small step size).
 Therefore the autocorrelation plots should be monitored after eah run.

 In a transdimensional setting, the autocorrelation of a parameter is ill-defined, since parameters can be born, killed or change identity.
-Therefore, for such parameters, we calculate the autocorrelation
+Therefore, for such parameters, we calculate the autocorrelation of the model count map.

-The autocorrelation Note that the
-In the The acceptance rate of the birth and death moves shows whether the prior on the amplitude of the elements is appropriate.
-If the acceptance rate of birth and deaths proposals is too low, the lower limit of the prior on the amplitude is too high.
-Likewise, if it is too low, the lower limit of the prior on the amplitude is too low.
-This behaviour is due to the fact that element parameters (position, amplitude and, if relevant, spectral or shape parameters) are drawn randomly from the prior when a birth is proposed.
-Therefore the lower limit on the amplitude prior should be adjusted such that the birth and death acceptance rate is between :math:`\sim 5%% - \sim30%%`.
-Otherwise across-model sampling will be inefficient and result in slow convergence.
+The acceptance rate of the birth and death moves shows whether the prior on the element parameters are appropriate.
+If the acceptance rate of birth and deaths proposals is too low, this indicates that an element randomly drawn from the prior is very unlikely to fit the data.
+In contrast, if it is too high, it means that most of the prior volume is insensitive to the data.
+Therefore the prior should be adjusted such that the birth and death acceptance rate is between :math:`\sim 5%% - \sim30%%`.
+This allows efficient jumps and minimizes autocorrelation across models.

 Gelman-Rubin test
 +++++++++++++++++++++++++++++